lilipcohen/Northwest-Veg/README.md

 ## Usage
 *Instructions and examples for use:*
 * On the home page you will find the three main categories.
+1. Nutritional info section
-1. On the far left there is an info section where you can click to go to the info page.
+    1. You can click on this section to go to the info page.
 The info page gives information about a veg diet and nutiritional information.
+2. Recipe section
-2. If you click on the recipe section in the center you will be taken to a recipe page that has popular categories of recipies like breakfast, lunch, dinner, etc. There is also a search bar at the top where you can search for any type of veg recipies you would like to find.
-After you have found the recipe you are looking for you can add the ingridience to your shopping list.
+    1. If you click on the recipe section in the center you will be taken to a recipe page that has popular categories of recipies like breakfast, lunch, dinner, etc.
+    2. There is also a search bar at the top where you can search for any type of veg recipies you would like to find.
+    3. After you have found the recipe you are looking for you can add the ingridience to your shopping list.
+3. Facility section
-3. The third section on the right of the home page is the facility section.
-This is where users can find facilities that provide a veg menu.
-We created a form page where the admins can enter faciliities that will then be stored in the data base and will be displayed on the facilities page.
+    1. This is where users can find facilities that provide a veg menu.
+    2. We created a form page where the admins can enter faciliities that will then be stored in the data base and will be displayed on the facilities page.

 <img src="./public/assets/img/nwveg.gif">